unboxed/unboxed.co/source/blog/2016-12-19-unboxed-hackathon-2-all-in-an-innovation-day-s-work.md

 main_image: >-
   http://i1291.photobucket.com/albums/b548/grammccram/6e49f419-7407-48dd-b480-c47dbd61e495_zpsslc0nbab.jpg
 ---
-Following the success of our last [Hackathon day](/blog/unboxed-hackathon-what-a-difference-a-day-makes), we decided to make this a recurring event, spending more innovation days together as a team.<br/>
+Following the success of our last [Hackathon day](https://unboxed.co/blog/unboxed-hackathon-what-a-difference-a-day-makes), we decided to make this a recurring event, spending more innovation days together as a team.<br/>

 Last week, a group of six of us (Charlie, Crystal, Elena, Jack, Neil and myself) headed back down to [Campus London](https://www.campus.co/london/en), where we split into individual groups to work on some new ideas that had been batting around in conversation for a few weeks.<br/>

 # Idea 1: Visualising internet speed
-[Elena](https://unboxed.co/people/#elena-tanasoiu) and I worked together on an app that would visualise the internet speed within our office.<br/>
+[Elena](https://unboxed.co/people/#elena-tanasoiu) and [I](https://unboxed.co/people/#chris-holmes) worked together on an app that would visualise the internet speed within our office.<br/>

+I worked on a gem to provide an executable which could be demonised using launchd to provide some basic metrics, while Elena spent time working on a API to consume the metrics and a front-end that displayed these using [Chartkick](https://github.com/ankane/chartkick).
+By the end of the day, we managed to integrate this with the ‘Unboxed Dash’ dashboard we created in our previous Hackathon day.<br/>

 ![Unboxed Hackathon - Unboxed Dash](http://i1291.photobucket.com/albums/b548/grammccram/Unboxed%20Hackathon%20-%20Unboxed%20Dash_zpspgm7qz2z.png)
 <br/>
-I worked on a gem to provide an executable which could be demonised using launchd to provide some basic metrics while Elena spent time working on a API to consume the metrics and a front-end that displayed these using [Chartkick](https://github.com/ankane/chartkick).
-By the end of the day, we managed to integrate this with the ‘Unboxed Dash’ dashboard we created in our previous Hackathon day.<br/>

 # Idea 2: Linkers & Thinkers